wenqing-2021/commonroad_dataset_converters/README.md

 # Dataset Converters

-This repository contains converters from different datasets to CommonRoad scenarios using a common commandline interface.
-Currently, we only support the [highD dataset](https://www.highd-dataset.com/)).
-We will release converters for the [inD dataset](https://www.ind-dataset.com/) and the [INTERACTION dataset](http://interaction-dataset.com/) soon.
+This repository contains tools to convert popular datasets, which are publicly available for scientific purposes only, to the CommonRoad format.
+Before converting these datasets, please request them on their respective websites.
+Currently, the [highD](https://www.highd-dataset.com/) and [inD](https://www.ind-dataset.com/) dataset are supported.
+We will add support for the [INTERACTION](http://interaction-dataset.com/) dataset soon.

 ### Prerequisites